Contact US

 • An extra and stronger anti-seizure medication will be added for those with a history of seizure activity or with an illness that would make them prone to seizures.

-Many pets will show obvious dream sequencing with sedation.
-Commons signs of dreaming include snoring, light twitches, REM eye movement, leg movement and smiling/grinning.
-Some of the cats have also shown nursing/suckle behavior.
+Many pets show obvious dream sequencing with sedation.
+Common signs of dreaming include snoring, light twitches, REM eye movement, leg movement, and smiling/grinning.
+Some cats have also shown nursing/suckle behavior.

 How will Dr. Westbrook know when your pet is asleep?